What is Julefrokost? The Danish Christmas Lunch

 Kids in Julefrokost

 If you are bringing your kids along with you, check with the restaurant once.
+You can head to these family-friendly restaurants where kids are allowed.

 At home, the kids are served with non-alcoholic drinks when they dine.